Blue Demon (TV series)

 Blue Demon is a Spanish-language television series produced by Teleset for Televisa and Sony Pictures Television.
 The series is based on the life of the famous Mexican professional wrestler and actor Blue Demon.
-On November 11, 2016 the series was published on the Blim platform the first season and consists of 20 episodes.
+On November 11, 2016, the series was published on the Blim platform the first season and consists of 20 episodes.
 The series starred Tenoch Huerta as Blue Demon and Ana Brenda Contreras as Goyita.
-The series premiered on January 15, 2017 in the United States on UniMás and ended on July 15, 2017.
+The series premiered on January 15, 2017, in the United States on UniMás and ended on July 15, 2017.

 Plot summary

-This is the story of Blue Demon, of its origin, its life and its legend.
-But also that of Alejandro Muñóz, the strong and persevering man who had to walk a road full of obstacles to the fight of his life, Of his immense love for Goyita, the woman of his life, and how, after crowning himself champion, to touch the sky for a moment, he discovers that he still has a greater challenge: to recover the man under the mask.
+This is the story of Blue Demon.
+Alejandro Muñóz, a man who had to walk a road full of obstacles to the fight of his life, Of his immense love for Goyita, the woman of his life, and how, after crowning himself champion, he discovers that he still has a greater challenge: to recover the man under the mask.